inpsyde/objects-hooks-remover/README.md

 $closure = function (string $foo, int $bar, $baz ) { /*... */ };
 ```

-can be targeted just by param _names_, passing an array like:
+can be targeted just by parameter _names_, passing an array like:

 ```php
 [ '$foo', '$bar', '$baz' ]
 ```

-or by _names_ and _types_, passing an array like:
+or by parameter _names_ and _types_, passing an array like:

 ```php